 Rapid HIV & STI Testing

-In partnership with Alberta Health Services’ Safeworks, we are happy to offer rapid HIV and STI testing for men who have sex with men (MSM) at the Calgary Sexual Health Centre.
-You’ll find out your HIV test result in less than a minute!
+In partnership with Alberta Health Services’ Safeworks, we are happy to offer rapid HIV and STI testing for gay, bisexual, and other men who have sex with men (MSM) at the Centre for Sexuality.

 Book an Appointment